 Quick Introduction to Google Assistant

-Google unveiled its latest artificial intelligence creation - the Google Assistant - in May 2016 at a Google developer keynote that focussed on connected appliances - viz.
-A smart speaker and a connected home system
+Google unveiled its latest artificial intelligence creation - the Google Assistant - in May 2016 at a Google developer keynote focusing on connected appliances and smart home integration.

-In the same year, Google threw open the assistant platform to developers as part of the Actions on Google initiative allowing the advancement of Assistant's functions.
-The assistant’s popularity and quick learning meant its proliferation onto multiple gadgets - from Android-OS phones to Refrigerator systems.
+In the same year, Google opened the assistant platform to developers as part of the Actions on Google initiative, allowing the advancement of the assistant's functions.
+The assistant's popularity and quick learning meant its proliferation onto multiple gadgets—from Android-OS phones to Refrigerator systems.

-The artificial intelligence-powered voice assistant can operate on a variety of devices irrespective of whether it has a screen interface or not.
-It is also platform-independent - with its application for Apple’s iOS and macOS.
-Assistant supporting systems have now shipped over 1 billion units worldwide.
-That’s just the tip of the iceberg
+The artificial intelligence-powered voice assistant can operate on various devices, regardless of whether they have a screen interface.
+It is also platform-independent, with its application for Apple's macOS.
+Assistant-supporting systems have now shipped over 1 billion units worldwide by 2020.
+That's just the tip of the iceberg.

-The parent company has also integrated the Assistant into a multitude of interconnected smart display devices as part of the ambitious Android Things project.
-Overall, the Assistant can recognize and respond in over 30 different languages, in the voice tone of reputed celebrities.
+The parent company has also integrated the assistant into many interconnected smart display devices as part of the ambitious Android Things project.
+Overall, the assistant can recognize and respond in over 30 languages, in the voice of reputed celebrities.

 Source - Google Assistant